Welcome to the Bend of Islands Conservation Association (BICA) website.

 - To act for and on behalf of the membership individually or collectively in negotiations with public authorities, other organizations and individuals within the framework of these objectives.

-See this Month in the Bend for what’s on this month in the Bend of Islands.
+See This Month in the Bend for what events are planned for each month in the Bend of Islands.

 See the BICA newsletters for articles of interest to the Bend of Islands.